 Some witches during this festival will also follow a custom called divination, wherein they draw on their ancestors or guides, the elements, or even the gods to inquire about the upcoming winter voyage, using oracles like runes, astrology, and tarot.
 Moreover, just like the Oracle at Delphi, many will inhale some intoxicating smoking blend while consulting the Fates.
 You can create your own using cannabis, blue lotus, mullein, and lobelia.
 Throw in a little peppermint or a tiny pinch of cinnamon for seasonal flavors.
 Just make sure your local hedgewitch is close by to advise you when the revelations hit.

 For folks who follow Yoruba-land traditions, the Feast of Babalú-Ayé takes place.
 This Loa is committed to health and healing, especially diseases like HIV/AIDS.
 Now is a great time to bless your medical cannabis and tools in the name of this deity.
 You could also donate to a local AIDS or medical-cannabis nonprofit as an act of stony worship.

 If you are bringing a Pan-Winter Holiday Arboreal into your home, and you have access to trim, then dried cannabis boughs around your tree

 And if somehow a Chrimbus/Festivus miracle occurs and it doesn’t rain every single night from now until May, we’ll be treated to a few beautiful meteor showers during December.
 If we get a clear night, absolutely grab some delicious prerolls, some folks you want to snuggle with under blankets, and head out somewhere to catch the show Mother Nature intended for you to see.

-The History and Possibilities of Putting Weed in Your Witchcraft
+The History and Future of Weed and Witchcraft